 - Experience or interest engaging the public at community events

-- Experience or interest in volunteer management
+- Experience or interest in data entry and management

 - Good writing, research, and organizational skills